 In the meantime, cook the rice noodles.
 Drain and add the noodles to the skillet with the chopped green onions, bean sprouts, and sauce.
 Cook for 3-5 minutes, stirring to coat the noodles with the sauce.

 Finally, remove from heat and top with crushed roasted peanuts and a squeeze of lime!

-- What can I substitute for the tamarind?
 Tamarind pulp is available almost everywhere and will keep for years in the refrigerator, so you should definitely try to get your hands on it.
-If you really can't find it, substitute with lime juice and a teaspoon of sugar.
+If you really can’t find it, substitute it with lime juice and a teaspoon of sugar.

-- Can I use any type of noodles?
-Long and flat rice noodles work best, however almost any rice noodles will work.
+Long and flat rice noodles work best.
+However, almost any rice noodles will work.

-- What can I substitute for the vegan fish sauce?
-To be honest, I highly do not recommend using a substitute, it's the main ingredient of this Pad Thai.
+To be honest, I highly do not recommend using a substitute.
+It’s the main ingredient of this Pad Thai.

-This vegetarian Pad Thai is one of my favorite noodle recipe!
+This vegan Pad Thai is one of my favorite noodle recipes!
 It is packed with flavor, quick to make, and better than takeout (and I ordered a lot!).
 I have no doubt it will quickly become a regular in your home, just like it did in mine!

 Pad Thai Sauce

 - 1/2 cup scrambled tofu use medium tofu

 - 6-8 stalks Chinese chives cut into 2-inch long strips